 BIS 390 Ecology and the Environment A general introduction to ecology.
-Introduces the principles
+Introduces the principles that govern how organisms interact with each other and with their surroundings.
+(5) NW

 BIS 391 Environmental History of the Pacific Northwest Bioregion Examines the history of the relationships between humans and their environments in the Pacific Northwest, from the time of earliest human inhabitants to the present, with particular reference to current environmental and resource issues.
 Stokes (5) I&S